devopsacademyau/academy/classes/02class/aws-networking/README.md

 #### Subnet

-Subnets can then be sliced to smaller chunks of ip addressing to isolate workloads.
+The VPC subnet can then be sliced into smaller subnets to spread the workloads between multiple AZs as well to isolate public and private workloads.
 The most common size for a subnet is a `/24` which will support `256` IP's.

 It's important to mention that only `251` IP's out of `256` will be available to be assigned to hosts as a few of them are special addresses.

 - of any subnet:
   - first ip (0) is known as `network`
+    - IP network address range
   - last ip (255) is used for broadcasting
+    - used to map the logical address (IP address) to the correct MAC address (physical address)
+    - DHCP protocol also uses broadcasting to dynamically assign IP addresses to host
+    - all devices listen to broadcast in addition of its own

 - of any AWS subnet:
   - second ip (1) is reserved to be used by the VPC Router